 The CIA created the label "Conspiracy Theorists" to attack anyone who challenged the official version of the JFK assassination.

 --- Psychological operations today are a finely-honed craft that exploit natural recall function and classical conditioning.
 The nonsensical content of many of them belie their sophistication and effectiveness.
-They operate on numerous levels simultaneously across the social spectrum of the population through the use of keywords that elicit a conditioned response. .
+They operate on numerous levels simultaneously, across the population, through the use of keywords that elicit a conditioned response, i.e. memes. .

 Today we have Sandy Hook 'truthers', Flat Earth 'conspiracy truthers, 'crisis actors' 'pizzagate', Moloch worshipers who want to enslave the planet, etc. Nonsense as a weapon is nothing new.
 What is particularly insidious about the claim that no plane hit the pentagon is that it works in tandem with the claim that no planes hit the towers; that they were CGI on TV only.
 A much more patently absurd claim.
 In this way, it hijacks a more plausible claim (based purely in superficial review of the evidence) that Flight 77 did not hit the pentagon, -of which no footage was ever released and no large plane debris remained.

 The primary targets of this are the pre-occupied masses.
 People who are not going to take the time to dig out the details will spontaneously link '911 Truth' with the 'no plane/s' claim.
 Most people probably dont need an excuse to turn away from an uncomfortable truth.
 Our first response to trauma is denial.
 There are no shortage of cogent facts proving the demolition of those buildings, anyone focusing on anything else in public activism on this issue is a red flag.

 ERROR: 'Webfairy's Whatzit'